Updated: Jul 4

 Try to understand how they are communicating and why.
 Whilst it may be different from your own try and interpret it from their way of thinking and their point of view.

 When you are communicating you have a responsibility to help the other person understand you in the best way possible.
-In the same way you also have responsibility to try and understand the other person in the best way possible.
+In the same way, you also have the responsibility to try and understand the other person in the best way possible.

 The responsibility is equal.

 When this is achieved this is effective communication.